scottyschup/ruby-curriculum/projects/w2d2-chess/w2d2-chess.md

 Your `Piece` will need to (1) track its position and (2) hold a reference to the `Board`.
 The `SlidingPiece` in particular needs the `Board` so it knows to stop sliding when blocked by another piece.
-Don't allow a piece to move into a square already occuppied the same color, or to move a sliding piece past a piece that blocks it.
+Don't allow a piece to move into a square already occuppied by the same color piece, or to move a sliding piece past a piece that blocks it.

 For now, do not worry if a move would leave a player in check.